Political positions of Susan Collins: Economic issues

 Susan Collins had a mixed record on the Bush tax cuts.
 In 2004, she joined other "Senate moderates -- John McCain of Arizona, Olympia J. Snowe...of Maine, and Lincoln Chafee of Rhode Island" in opposing how the Bush administration wanted to implement the tax cuts.
 The four Republicans cited deficit concerns as a reason for opposing the tax cut plans.
 Collins voted in favor of and for the extension of the Bush tax cuts in 2003 and 2006.

 She offered an amendment to the original bill that allowed for tax credits to school teachers who purchase classroom materials.

 Ultimately, Collins was one of just three Republican lawmakers to vote for the American Recovery and Reinvestment Act, earning heated criticism from the right for crossing party lines on the bill.

-In mid-December 2009, she was again one of three Republican senators to back a $1.1 trillion appropriations bill for the fiscal year beginning in 2010, joining Thad Cochran (R-Mississippi) and Kit Bond (R-Missouri) in compensating for three Democratic "nay" votes to pass the bill over a threatened GOP filibuster.
+In mid-December 2009, she was again one of three Republican senators to back a $1.1 trillion appropriations bill for the fiscal year beginning in 2010, joining Thad Cochran and Kit Bond in compensating for three Democratic "nay" votes to pass the bill over a threatened GOP filibuster.

 In May 2011, Collins was one of 17 senators to sign a letter to Commodity Futures Trading Commission Chairman Gary Gensler requesting a regulatory crackdown on speculative Wall Street trading in oil contracts, asserting that they had entered "a time of economic emergency for many American families" while noting that the average retail price of regular grade gasoline was $3.95 nationwide.
 The senators requested that the CFTC adopt speculation limits in regard to markets where contracts for future delivery of oil are traded.

 In February 2012, after Senate leaders reached a compromise to lower the threshold for the number of votes needed to pass bills, Collins was one of fourteen Republican senators to vote for legislation that extended a 2 percentage-point cut in the payroll tax for the remainder of the year and provided an extension of federal unemployment benefits along with preventing doctors' payments under Medicare from being cut.

 In April 2014, the United States Senate debated the Minimum Wage Fairness Act (S. 1737; 113th Congress).
 The bill would amend the Fair Labor Standards Act of 1938 (FLSA) to increase the federal minimum wage for employees to $10.10 per hour over a two-year period.
 The bill was strongly supported by President Barack Obama and many of the Democratic Senators, but strongly opposed by Republicans in the Senate and House.
 Collins tried to negotiate a compromise bill that centrist Republicans could agree to, but was unable to do so.